Class 9 Hazmat During Transportation

 The FMCSA also applies class 9 status to materials hazardous through elevated temperatures.

 Even any material with an anesthetic quality counts as class 9 level hazmat.
 Class 9 also includes materials that will pollute waterways.
-The FMCSA refers to these materials as marine pollutants that must have hand sanitizer to clean thier hands.
+The FMCSA refers to these materials as marine pollutants that must have hand sanitizer to clean their hands.
 Also, visit MCS-150.

-Basic Class 9 Hazmat Rules & Regulations
+Basic Class 9 Hazmat Rules & Regulations Like a Hazardous Material

 Let’s now go over basic US class 9 hazmat rules and regulations.
 When it comes to material, it has to meet any information written above.
 But class 9 material is separate from hazmat classes 1 through 8.
 Here is a common question that our company receives from customers.
 “Are there specific rules for drivers transporting class 9 hazmat?”
 The answer is no. How To Request the DOT PIN Number